alyahmedaly/backbase-vscode-extension/README.md

 # backbase vscode extension README

-this extension should provide support for backbase project that built on top of widget architecture 3
+This extension should provide support for backbase project that built on top of widget architecture 3

 ## Features